Laptop-2022/LineAL/README.md

 13. After entering the elements, hit "Find Transpose".
 The answer will be displayed in the below grid.
 14. ![WhatsApp Image 2023-08-21 at 00 33 25](https://github.com/Laptop-2022/LineAL/assets/118844606/bccc438e-ab31-42f5-a2e2-2a61b92b3551)

+# Challenges Faced.
+In the course of building the project, I faced quite a few challenges.
+1. Setting up the development environment proved to be quite challenging, particularly with Android Studio pushing my PC to its limits.
+2. Learning Dart posed a bit of a challenge, mainly due to the null-safety feature of the language.
+As a result, I made numerous errors in the beginning while writing Dart code.
+3. Whenever I wrote code within the Flutter framework and encountered an error, I struggled with debugging since the only error message I received was "Script
+   Error."